 The Masoala Peninsula supports the largest area of lowland rainforest in Madagascar, and the greatest number of species.
 The mountain and valley cloaked primary forest borders the Bay of Antongil and is home to several rare birds and the last refuge of the red-ruffed lemur, one of the country's largest primates.

-It might be one of the smallest parks in Zambia, but Kasanka is packed full of different habitats with miombo woodland, riverine forest and papyrus swamps being just a few.
-It also has lakes, lagoons, plains, dambos and marshes.
-Picturesque and peaceful, the birdlife here is exceptional.
+It might be one of Zambia's smallest parks, but Kasanka is packed full of different habitats with miombo woodland, riverine forest and papyrus swamps being just a few.
+Picturesque and peaceful, the birdlife here is exceptional and each year the park plays host to the migration of over ten million bats.

 The unique diversity of Manu’s wildlife is due to the range of ecological zones that extend from 300 to 4,000 metres above sea level.
 More than 1,000 species of birds, 200 species of mammals, many reptiles, and around 10% of the world’s plant species have been recorded within the park's boundaries.

-Tadoba Andhari is the largest national park in Maharastra and is becoming increasingly well-known for its tiger sightings, and is one of India’s 41 Project Tiger reserves.
-The park is bounded by the Chimur, Moharli and Kolsa ranges and is dominated by teak and bamboo forests.
+Tadoba Andhari is the largest national park in Maharastra and is becoming increasingly well-known for its tiger sightings, and is one of India’s 50 Project Tiger reserves.
+The park is bounded by the Chimur, Moharli and Kolsa ranges, and is dominated by teak and bamboo forests.

 Timbavati is home to a myriad of wildlife and more than 360 species of bird.
 With no fences between Timbavati and neighbouring Kruger National Park, wildlife is free to roam across a vast tract of wilderness, with herds of elephant, buffalo and wildebeest, along with their attendant predators.